Memorable Manitobans: John Herbert Riley (1885-1960)

 Businessman, municipal official.

-He died at Winnipeg on 15 October 1960 and was buried in St. John’s Cathedral Cemetery.
+He died at Winnipeg on 15 October 1960 and was buried in the St. John’s Cathedral Cemetery.

 This page was prepared by Gordon Goldsborough.